Connect with us

 White said openness to discuss Medicaid expansion or other ideas does not signal a retreat from conservatism in the ruby red Magnolia state.

 “We are about to elect 75-80 Republicans to the (122-member) House of Representatives,” White said.
-“So whatever out on health care will have a conservative spin on it.
+“So whatever comes out on health care will have a conservative spin on it.
 That doesn’t mean Medicaid expansion is off the table, but it might look different, might smell different if it were done … We all agree that we don’t want to see hospitals closed.
 We’re fixing to have what I hope is a real, real discussion on changes for health care in Mississippi.”

 White said he also wants lots of input from the state’s business community, including the Mississippi Economic Council, on health care issues.